mlflow/mlflow-export-import/README.md

 ## Running tools

-The main tool scripts can be executed either as standard Python scripts or console scripts.
+The main tool scripts can be executed either as a standard Python script or console script.

 Python [console scripts](https://python-packaging.readthedocs.io/en/latest/command-line-scripts.html#the-console-scripts-entry-point)  (such as export-run, import-run, etc.) are provided as a convenience.
 For a list of scripts see [setup.py](setup.py).

-This allows you to use
+This allows you to use:
 ```
 export-experiment --help
 ```
-instead of
+instead of:
 ```
 python -u -m mlflow_export_import.experiment.export_experiment --help
 ```